Step 1 Plan the Advanced DirectAccess Infrastructure

-System Center Configuration Manager servers-Auto-discovery of System Center Configuration Manager servers is performed for all domains in the same forest as the DirectAccess server and client computers.
+Microsoft Endpoint Configuration Manager servers-Auto-discovery of Configuration Manager servers is performed for all domains in the same forest as the DirectAccess server and client computers.

-Domain controllers and System Center Configuration Manager servers are automatically detected the first time that DirectAccess is configured.
+Domain controllers and Configuration Manager servers are automatically detected the first time that DirectAccess is configured.
 Detected domain controllers are not displayed in the console, but settings can be retrieved by using the Windows PowerShell cmdlet Get-DAMgmtServer -Type All.
-If domain controller or System Center Configuration Manager servers are modified, clicking Refresh Management Servers in the Remote Access Management console refreshes the management server list.
+If domain controller or Configuration Manager servers are modified, clicking Refresh Management Servers in the Remote Access Management console refreshes the management server list.

 Management server requirements